-Policy Indicator Baseline Target or direction of travel Implication of not meeting target MN1 1.
-Five year housing supply position 2.9 years [2015] 5.25 1 years by 1 st April 2017 and beyond Contact landowners of housing allocations to determine causes of delay in submitting planning applications Review policy constraints on housing sites Undertake annual call for sites exercise Review of the Local Plan 2.
-Net additional dwellings [total/on allocated sites] 454 net completions [total] [2014/15] 500 pa [2012-17] 660 pa [2017-30] Contact developers with planning permission for new homes to determine causes of delay in implementing planning applications Review constraints [including planning obligations] that may be preventing housing delivery Work with housing colleagues to identify potential funding to help unlock sites for housing, particularly in relation to the need to remediate brownfield sites.
-Review housing allocations to assess suitability for housing
+Policy Indicator Baseline Target or direction of travel Action undertaken if not met MN1 1.
+Five year housing supply position 2.9 years [2015] 6 4 years by 1 st April 2017 and beyond Contact landowners of housing allocations to determine causes of delay in submitting planning applications Review policy constraints on housing sites Undertake annual call for sites exercise Review of the Local Plan 2.
+Net additional homes-dwellings [total/on allocated sites] 454 net completions [total] [2014/15] 500 pa [2012-17] 694 pa [2017-30] Contact developers with planning permission for new homes to determine causes of delay in implementing planning applications Review constraints [including planning obligations] that may be preventing housing delivery

-1 Five years plus 5% as per paragraph 47 of NPPF
+4 Five years plus 20% as per paragraph 47 of NPPF

-Policy Indicator Baseline Target or direction of travel Implication of not meeting target • Review of the Local Plan 3.
-Land available for [general] employment [ha] 56ha [2015] Not less than 24.6ha2 Undertake call for sites process Review of the Local Plan 4.
-Employment land lost to non- employment uses Not available None Review employment site designations to determine if they remain suitable for employment Contact landowners to determine reasons why sites are not being developed for employment 5.
+Policy Indicator Baseline Target or direction of travel Action undertaken if not met Work with housing colleagues to identify potential funding to help unlock sites for housing, particularly in relation to the need to remediate brownfield sites.
+Review housing allocations to assess suitability for housing Undertake call for sites exercise Review of the Local Plan 3.
+Land available for [general] employment [ha] 56ha [2015] Not less than 22.66ha 5 Undertake call for sites process Review of the Local Plan 4.
+Employment land lost to non- employment uses Not available No loss Review employment site designations to determine if they remain suitable for employment Contact landowners to determine reasons why sites are not being developed for employment 5.
 Land available for Port related employment Oha [2015] Currently not known.
-Sefton's requirement to be determined through strategic study. [note: Not less than 125ha in city region 3] Undertake call for sites process Review of the Local Plan 6.
-Floorspace [m2] developed for employment [by type (B1, B2, B8)/location] 1,278m2 270m2 [B1A - office] 1008m2 [B8 - storage/distribution] [2015] Increase Review employment allocations to determine barriers to development Contact landowners of employment allocations to determine level of interest in development of site Work with economic development colleagues to identify potential funding to help unlock sites for economic development 7.
-Number of jobs [full time equivalent] created on employment sites Not available Increase Review employment allocations to determine barriers to development Consider restricting development on certain sites for more labour intensive uses.
-Work with economic development colleagues to identify potential opportunities for increasing investment in Sefton that will bring in jobs
+Sefton's requirement to be determined through strategic study. [note: Not less than 125ha in city region 6] • Undertake call for sites process Review of the Local Plan 6.
+Floorspace [m2] developed for employment by employment type/location-[by type (B1, B2, B8)/location] 1,278m 2 270m2 [B1A - office] 1008m2 [B8 - storage/distribution] [2015] Increase Review employment allocations to determine barriers to development Contact landowners of employment allocations to determine level of interest in